 The point is that you just don’t know.

 If I was renting a car seat for travel, I’d sooner get it from a parent at BabyQuip than from a car rental agency.
-First off, they’re more likely to know how to car for their car seats appropriately.
+First off, they’re more likely to know how to care for their car seats appropriately.
 Second, you can read reviews of the individual before you commit to find out just how well the gear is cared for.
 And finally, you can connect directly with the baby gear provider to ask questions about the car seat’s history in advance!

 Renting a child car seat may not meet your safety standards

 Every family has different priorities when it comes to child safety and a different idea of what car seat usage should look like for their kids.
 Here in the US it’s increasingly common to rear-face kids until 4 years old, with many states now requiring it until at least 2 years old.
 After that families usually keep their children in a forward-facing car seat for a few more years until they’re mature enough to use a booster seat.

 So what do you do if you show up and the car rental company offers you a booster seat for your immature 3 year old?
 Perhaps your child exceeds the weight limits for the car seat offered?
 Or you’re given a forward-facing car seat for your 9 month old (which is completely legal in Australia)?
 Maybe the only car seat available looks like what you rode in as a child?

-There’s no sure bet that what a car rental company provides will actually be a car seat you feel comfortable putting your child in.
+There’s no sure bet that what a car rental company provides will actually be a car seat you feel comfortable putting your child in or can legally use.
 And it’s nearly impossible to get a straight answer in advance, because it’s all “subject to availability”.